 More Information

-If you’d like to delve deeper into this error, you can explore the subsequent sections of this blog post, which offer further insights into the issue.
+If you’d like to investigate this error further, the subsequent sections of this blog post offer further insights.

 applicationDetected: False

-Although error code 0x87D1041C provides a clear indication of the issue’s cause, you can gain further insights by examining the IntuneManagementExtension.log file on one of the target devices, where you may find an “applicationDetected: False” error.
+Although error code 0x87D1041C clearly indicates the issue’s cause, you can gain further insights by examining the IntuneManagementExtension.log file on one of the target devices.
+There, you may find an applicationDetected: False error.

-Here’s an excerpt from the Intune Management Extension log file related to this app deployment.
-From the log file, it’s evident that the Detection logic is unable to identify the application, leading to the application deployment status reporting failure.
+Here’s an excerpt related to this app deployment from the Intune Management Extension log file.
+The log file reveals that the Detection logic is unable to identify the application, leading to the application deployment status reporting failure.

 Excerpt from IntuneManagementExtension.log